Start a Fire Fighting & Safety Equipment Trading Business in Dubai

 Step 5 - Sign the lease agreement: Select a flexi-desk, office, or warehouse unit and execute the tenancy contract.

-Step 6 - Pay fees and collect the licence: Settle all applicable fees and collect your trading licence and incorporation certificate.
+Step 6 - Pay fees and collect the license: Settle all applicable fees and collect your trading license and incorporation certificate.

-Step 7 - Open a corporate bank account: Approach a UAE bank with your licence documents, Emirates ID, and shareholder information.
+Step 7 - Open a corporate bank account: Approach a UAE bank with your license documents, Emirates ID, and shareholder information.

 Step 8 - Obtain regulatory approvals: Apply for any product-specific approvals from the UAE Civil Defence and relevant standards bodies.